-The Lincoln Heritage Council operates four properties: the Tunnel Mill Scout Reservation in Charlestown, Indiana; the Harry S. Frazier Jr. Scout Reservation near Shepherdsville, Kentucky; Phil Pfeffer Scout Reservation in Benton, Kentucky; and WildCat Hollow in Russellville, Kentucky.
-The four properties combined provide nearly 2,800 acres of Scouting adventure year-round.
+The Lincoln Heritage Council operates four properties: the Tunnel Mill Scout Reservation in Charlestown, Indiana; the Harry S. Frazier Jr. Scout Reservation near Shepherdsville, Kentucky; Phil Pfeffer Scout Reservation in Benton, Kentucky.
+The three properties combined provide nearly 2,800 acres of Scouting adventure year-round.
 Please check our calendar for upcoming events and activities for all our properties.

 Scouts BSA provides a series of surmountable obstacles and steps in overcoming them through the advancement method.
 The Scout plans his or her advancement and progresses at their own pace as he or she meets each challenge.
 The Scout is rewarded for each achievement, which helps them gain self-confidence.
 The steps in the advancement system help a Scout grow in self-reliance and in the ability to help others.

 The Boy Scouts of America has always been a uniformed body.
 Its uniforms help to create a sense of belonging.
 They symbolize character development, citizenship training, and personal fitness.
 Wearing a uniform gives youth and adult members a sense of identification and commitment.

 By registering your child in a Scouting program, he or she will have a lot of fun - while being challenged to develop leadership skills in an environment that stresses the importance of moral and ethical behavior.

 To find a unit for your youth, follow the button below.
 Once you have found the unit that best suits your child, you will complete, sign and submit an application so they can become official members of the Boy Scouts of America.
 Be A Scout additional information.Join Now